4 essentials to consider when choosing a payment method

 This occurs due to them easily being lost, stolen or having reached their expiry date.
 Failed payments also create inconvenience for customers, resulting in them having to manually intervene to input the details of new or replaced cards.

 Presently the average failure rate of cards is 7.9%.
-Comparatively, the failure rate of businesses using Direct Debit with GoCardless, is markedly lower at 2.9%.
-Direct Debit overcomes many of the failure issues associated with physical payment methods and provides a frictionless experience for customers too.
+Comparatively, the failure rate of businesses using ACH Debit with GoCardless, is markedly lower at 2.9%.
+ACH Debit overcomes many of the failure issues associated with physical payment methods and provides a frictionless experience for customers too.

 Failed payments also increase the churn rate of businesses and can raise it involuntarily by up to 30%.
 This can be particularly problematic as each subscribing customer that churns is a source of lost recurring revenue.
 This means that both present and future revenues suffer.
 Furthermore, the churn rate of subscription businesses is one of their most important KPIs as it is up to 25 times more expensive to acquire a new customer than retain an existing one.

-Another downside of failed payments is that they are costly for businesses to recover so this gives businesses an extra incentive to improve their payment success rates.
+Another downside of failed payments is that they are costly for businesses to recover, so this gives businesses an extra incentive to improve their payment success rates.
 Recovering failed payments can be costly for businesses too.
-A recent white paper from Forrester found that for more than two-thirds of B2B and B2C companies, the cost of recovery is 11% or more of their average payment size.
+A recent study from Forrester found that for more than two-thirds of B2B and B2C companies, the cost of recovery is 11% or more of their average payment size.

 Trust and safety

 Safety and trust elements of online payments are more relevant than ever due to increased fraud during the pandemic.
-Over the last year, phishing attacks have used NHS branding to trick victims into handing over their personal data, including payment details.
+In 2019, before the global pandemic, the US specifically accounted for over a third of credit card fraud, making it the most credit card fraud-prone country in the world.

 A research paper between the IDC and GoCardless shows that Direct Debit is one of the safest methods to pay for consumers.
 While rules around national guarantees vary on a country by country basis, they all essentially safeguard customers by allowing them to claim back their money immediately.

-In relation to this, the report says: “This makes Direct Debit faster than credit cards, where it can take months to reclaim a fraudulent transaction, and much safer than fund transfers and other push payments, where there is no way to reclaim funds given the liability lies with the customer.”
+In relation to this, the report says: “This makes bank debit faster than credit cards, where it can take months to reclaim a fraudulent transaction, and much safer than fund transfers and other push payments, where there is no way to reclaim funds given the liability lies with the customer.”

 Conclusion